Top 7 Tips for Driving in Portugal: Park Absolutely Anywhere!

 Suggestion: Put on those reading glasses and get informed!
-With a little preliminary research on Portugal’s Toll Roads, while munching on presunto and sipping on a Portuguese red, you’ll quickly sort which electronic card is right for you.
+With a little preliminary research on Portugal’s Toll Roads, while munching on presunto and sipping on a Portuguese red, you’ll quickly sort out which electronic card is right for you.
+If you’re renting a car, they will more than likely set you up on the Via Verde system.

-Recently, I griped about a near-death experience I encountered when hesitantly traversing a zebra crossing, stating “…you might as well sign your will prior to leaving your home country because the Portuguese have zero idea what a crosswalk is! ” Now, I still stand firmly behind my statement with a slight caveat: I too have nearly wiped the elderly population when zooming through Porto.
-My theory is that, especially in Northern Portugal, we’re so focused on not getting tailgated, hit or sideswiped by another car that we simply don’t have the bandwidth to care about Pedro’s life and his aching desire to avoid a full body cast.
-Sorry, Pedro…steel trumps flesh. (photo by Pablo Saludes Rodil)
+Recently, I griped about a near-death experience I encountered when hesitantly traversing a zebra crossing, stating “…you might as well sign your will prior to leaving your home country because the Portuguese have zero ideas what a crosswalk is! ” Now, I still stand firmly behind my statement with a slight caveat: I too have nearly wiped out the elderly population when zooming through Porto.
+My theory is that, especially in Northern Portugal, we’re so focused on not getting tailgated, hit or sideswiped by another car that we simply don’t have the bandwidth to care about Pedro’s life and his aching desire to avoid a full-body cast.
+Sorry, Pedro…steel trumps flesh.

 Suggestion: Either hope the pedestrian is dressed in a flaming red Ferrari costume, complete with fuzzy dice, or simply stop the minute you see fleshy overtones on the horizon.